-The Mayor and Deputy Mayor will be elected by the Council annually.

-The Mayor will have the following responsibilities:

-- to uphold and promote the purposes of the Constitution, and to interpret (i) the Constitution when necessary; - (ii) to preside over meetings of the Council so that its business can be carried out efficiently and with regard to the rights of Councillors and the interests of the community; - to ensure that the Council meeting is a forum for the debate of matters of (iii) concern to the local community and the place at which Members who are not on a particular Committee are able to hold that Committee to account; - to promote public involvement in the Council's activities; (iv) - to be the conscience of the Council; and (v) - to attend or be represented at such civic and ceremonial functions as the (vi) Council and he determines appropriate. - The Deputy Mayor will deputise for the Mayor whenever the Mayor is (vii) otherwise unavailable or unable to act.
+- 5.1 The Mayor and Deputy Mayor of the Council will be elected by the Council annually. - 5.2 The Mayor and in his absence the Deputy Mayor, will have the following responsibilities:- - 5.2.1 to uphold and promote the purposes of the Constitution, and to interpret the Constitution when necessary; - 5.2.2 to preside over meetings of the Council so that its business can been carried out efficiently and with regard to the rights of councillors and the interests of the community; - 5.2.3 to ensure that the Council meeting is a forum for the debate of matters of concern to the local community and the place at which members who are not on the Executive are able to hold the Executive to account; - 5.2.4 to promote public involvement in the Council's activities; - 5.2.5 to be the conscience of the Council; and - 5.2.6 to attend or be represented at such civic and ceremonial functions as the Council and he determines appropriate.